PRACTICE DIRECTION 27B – ATTENDANCE OF MEDIA REPRESENTATIVES OR DULY AUTHORISED LAWYERS AT HEARINGS IN FAMILY PROCEEDINGS

 This Practice Direction is intended to provide guidance regarding –

-(a) the handling of applications to exclude media representatives from the whole or part of a hearing: and
+(a) the handling of applications to exclude media representatives or duly authorised lawyers from the whole or part of a hearing: and

-(b) the exercise of the court’s discretion to exclude media representatives whether upon the court’s own motion or any such application
+(b) the exercise of the court’s discretion to exclude media representatives or duly authorised lawyers whether upon the court’s own motion or any such application

 While the guidance does not aim to cover all possible eventualities, it should be complied with so far as consistent in all the circumstances with the just determination of the proceedings.

-Media representatives will be expected to carry with them identification sufficient to enable court staff, or if necessary the court itself, to verify that they are ‘accredited’ representatives of news gathering or reporting organisations within the meaning of the rule.
+Media representatives or duly authorised lawyers will be expected to carry with them identification sufficient to enable court staff, or if necessary the court itself, to verify that they are ‘accredited’ representatives of news gathering or reporting organisations within the meaning of the rule.

 By virtue of paragraph (8) of the rule, it is for the Lord Chancellor to approve a scheme which will provide for accreditation.
 The Lord Chancellor has decided that the scheme operated by the UK Press Card Authority provides sufficient accreditation; a card issued under that scheme will be the expected form of identification, and production of the Card will be both necessary and sufficient to demonstrate accreditation.